-Herb Caen, San Francisco’s departed dean of 3-dot journalism, called it the "him-burger."
-Justin Timberlake calls it the best hamburger he has ever tasted.
-Al Geiberger thinks so, too.
-President Bill Clinton loves them, and so does Andy Pettitte, Willie Mays, Rick Barry, Willie McCovey, Steve Young, Jerry Rice, and celebrities and commoners alike, all of whom have come to Hot Dog Bills hungry and gone to the next hole satisfied.
-When Fred Couples plays Harding Park, the public TPC course just across Lake Merced, he sends his people over to Olympic for the burgers and gets enough for everyone.
-For 60 years, everyone who has played Olympic Club has looked forward to the one-handed feast that is the Burger Dog.
+When Fred Couples plays Harding Park, the public TPC course just across Lake Merced, he sends his people over to Olympic for burgers and makes sure to grab enough for everyone.
+Over the past 60 years, everyone who has played the Olympic Club looks forward to the one-handed feast that is the Burger Dog.